BitMEX/proof-of-reserves-liabilities/README.md

 # Issues?

 The output's "total liabilities" value can be directly compared against the proved reserves value to give assurances about solvency.
-If a user is unable to prove their subbalance's inclusion in this total value, please contact us at TDB for resolution.
+If a user is unable to prove their subbalance's inclusion in this total value, please contact us at https://www.bitmex.com/contact for resolution.